l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 Until then, let's do our best.
 Perhaps limit their use, as far as your job permits.
 Don't hate yourself or others if you decide that to stay competitive, you have no choice.
 Be mindful.
+Strive to maintain an appropriate mental model of the tool.
 Use the more ethical options.
 Not everything can be offset entirely, but donate to the restoration of swamps and other offsetting approaches.
 Donate to educational charities to raise awareness.
 Advocate for ethical and sustainable approaches.
 Write to your legislators and regulators (policy proposals are beyond the scope of this article).
 Have meaningful conversations with your corporate leadership about how to lower costs *and* improve quality.
 Be realistic about what you can achieve if they are owned by investors that are also owning AI companies.
 Unionize.
 Don't guilt-trip folks who use them, but educate them from a position of understanding.
 Walk the line between denial and hype.

 Oh, and diversify your stocks.

+# Addenda

+## 2025-08-03

+It's been brought to my attention that one assumption might be overly
+optimistic: that "not fit for purpose" would lead to significantly lower adoption (to the point of collapsing parts of the bubble, at least), especially when it comes to factual correctness and reliability.

+It's of course also a possibility that "we" collectively decide that, for many more scenarios than I'd deem acceptable, facts and correctness aren't all that important, because the tools are "fun and convenient".

+As already evidenced by how many people replace search and references with a chat bot (_without_ the due diligence after).
+And how little we value these properties in general.

+This insight depresses me, but alas, it rings plausible.

+This would continue to undermine our shared reality and trust (since too often, multiple people asking the same question would generate different responses), and continue the erosion of quality.

+I hope we'd still see improvements in the tools to the point where this is at least less of a problem.

+It might also lead to a further stratification of knowledge and tech use; similar to how we have different qualities of many other products available at different price points.

+There is also a reasonably straightforward fix to prevent the worst:
+**product liability for the generated responses** (that can't simply be subverted by adding "use at your own risk" disclaimers).

+While it might not matter that the bot got someone's birthday wrong, I've had the chat bot suggest that it would be a "fun experiment" to use my [espresso maker](https://9barista.com/) for pressure extraction of vegetables (which, in technical terms, we call a "bomb"); without any such caveats and response to an innocent prompt.

+And similarly, if a company offers a chat bot as a support tool, the company *should* be held liable and accountable for what that tool recommends.

+Regulation and enforcement thereof is key.

+## 2025-08-04

+Cleaned up (hopefully) the example on "negative" hallucinations.

+Added the Anthropomorphization Trap section.